marq24/emacberry.com/_docs/3050-autostart.md

 menu-title: <i class="fa-solid fa-arrows-rotate fa-fw"></i>&nbsp;Auto start/stop
 ---
 # Overview

-With GPSLogger II it is possible to automatically start and end logging based on the current location - The simple use case is, that when I am leaving my home typically I don't want to start the recording manually every single time - and same aplies when I am returning - GPSLogger 'knows' where I am and that I am at home - so then simply stop logging cause the changes that I want to log any further are IMHO very limited.
+With GPSLogger II it is possible to automatically start and end logging based on the current location - The simple use case is, that when I am leaving my home typically I don't want to start the recording manually every single time - and same applies when I am returning - GPSLogger 'knows' where I am and that I am at home - so then simply stop logging cause the changes that I want to log any further are IMHO very limited.

 Another use case is a loaded navigation path - so there are reasons WHY you have loaded a path? - right? - Yes - typically you want to follow this path and it's IMHO pretty reasonable to record this as well - so once you load a